-If you've been keeping an eye on the Bambu Lab lineup in 2026, things just got genuinely complicated — in the best way.
-Three major multi-material machines in 12 months: the H2D (launched March 2025), the H2C (January 2026), and the X2D (dropping April 14, 2026).
+If you've been keeping an eye on the Bambu Lab (sometimes written "bambulab") lineup in 2026, things just got genuinely complicated — in the best way.
+Three major multi-material machines in 12 months: the H2D (launched March 2025), the H2C (January 2026), and the X2D (launched April 14, 2026).
 Each one takes a different philosophy to multi-material printing, and picking the wrong one for your use case is an expensive mistake.

 This is a breakdown for makers, collectors, and anyone printing articulated figures, gaming props, or anime collectibles — not industrial users.
 Here's what actually matters for our niche.